DataDog/integrations-core/cisco_secure_web_appliance/README.md

 [Cisco Secure Web Appliance][4] protects your organization by automatically blocking risky sites and testing unknown sites before allowing users access.
 It intercepts and monitors Internet traffic and applies policies to help keep your internal network secure from malware, sensitive data loss, productivity loss, and other Internet-based threats.

-This integration ingests the following types of logs:
+This integration ingests the following log types:
 - Access Logs: This records all Web Proxy filtering and scanning activity.
-- L4TM Logs: This records all Layer-4 Traffic Monitor activity.
+- L4TM Logs: This records all Layer 4 Traffic Monitor activity.

-Out-of-the-box dashboards help you to visualize detailed insights into Web Proxy filtering and scanning activity and Layer-4 Traffic Monitor activity.
-Additionally, out-of-the-box detection rules are available to help you monitor and respond to potential security threats effectively.
+Out-of-the-box (OOTB) dashboards help you to visualize detailed insights into Web Proxy filtering and scanning activity and Layer-4 Traffic Monitor activity.
+Additionally, (OOTB) detection rules are available to help you monitor and respond to potential security threats effectively.

-**Disclaimer**: Your use of this integration, which may collect data that includes personal information, is subject to your agreements with Datadog.
-Cisco is not responsible for the privacy, security or integrity of any end-user information, including personal data, transmitted through your use of the integration.
+**Disclaimer**: Use of this integration might collect data that includes personal information, is subject to your agreements with Datadog.
+Cisco is not responsible for the privacy, security, or integrity of any end-user information, including personal data, transmitted through your use of the integration.

 ## Setup